 How many neighbors do you have that you've lived next to for years that never came to any of your outreach events at your church building?

 How many family members do you see on holidays who won't darken the door of your church building because they are hostile or perhaps because they simply live out of town?

 The truth is that passive Christianity is shameful.
 Paul said so to the church in Corinth: "Become sober-minded as you ought, and stop sinning; for some have no knowledge of God.
-I speak this to your shame" (1 Corinthians 15:34, bold added).
+I speak this to your shame" (1 Corinthians 15:34, underline added).